TUNE M1 COMMON ISSUES

 Tune insulation panels tearing during removal

 Minor: Warranty ReplacedThe Tune-branded insulation kit (the Tune Insulation Pack, ~$500) can tear during removal despite careful handling.
-The panels are designed to be removable and reusable, but the material is relatively delicate, particularly at attachment points and corners.
+The panels are designed to be removable and reusable, but the material is relatively delicate at attachment points and corners.
 This has been reported by multiple owners.

 When removing insulation panels, peel slowly from corners and avoid pulling at sharp angles.
-If a panel tears, it can often be repaired with fabric repair tape.
-For significant tears, contact Tune, they have replaced damaged insulation kits at no cost.
+Small tears can usually be patched with fabric repair tape.
+For larger tears, contact Tune.
+They've replaced damaged insulation kits at no cost.

 Warranty: Tune sends replacement insulation kits for defective/torn panels.
 Handle with care during install and removal to prevent the issue.